Palash90/site-assets/blogs/reinvent-computer/part1.md

 # Reinventing the Computer

-Over the last few days, I’ve been diving into different machine learning algorithms.
-While exploring, I hit a surprising roadblock:
+Over the last few years, I’ve been diving into different machine learning algorithms, data storage systems and distributed systems.
+While exploring, one question caught me off guard:

 > How can a machine that only understands ON/OFF signals actually collaborate with humans and join a conversation?